House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 24. Silver Milkmaid Holly Tree

-Silver Milkmaid Holly Tree is an evergreen holly that can be grown as a small tree, shrub, or hedge.
-This specimen has both male and female plants, and the female ones have berries in winter.
+The Silver Milkmaid Holly is an evergreen that can be grown as a small tree, shrub, or hedge.
+This specimen has male and female plants, and the females have berries in winter.
 Their leaves are white-yellow with spiky green tips.
-The soil that works best for them is mildly acidic and dry.
-They bloom in May and June and require shade or partial shade for prospering growth.
-Their height reaches 6 to 8 feet when fully mature.

 25. Belgica Aurea Holly Tree